Apply for the Master of Education (MEd)Apply Now

 - A candidate may be exempted from some of the required papers as prescribed in regulation 2(a) on the basis of previous postgraduate study.

-- A candidate may not present a dissertation (EDUC 580) or research study (EDUC 480) which has previously been accepted for another degree or diploma.
+- A candidate may not present a dissertation (EDUC 580) which has previously been accepted for another degree or diploma.
 To be awarded the degree, a candidate must receive a passing grade for EDUC 580.

 - The dissertation (EDUC 580) must be submitted no later than 1 March of the year following the year of enrolment.

 - With prior approval, postgraduate papers worth up to the equivalent of 40 points may be credited from another department or from another university or tertiary institution.

 - A candidate who has been granted no exemptions from papers on the basis of previous graduate study shall follow a programme of study for not less than two years.
 A candidate who enters the programme after completing a Bachelor of Arts with Honours degree or a Postgraduate Diploma in Arts Subjects in Education, or who has been exempted from a maximum of 120 points toward the degree on the basis of other previous graduate study, shall follow a programme of study for not less than one year.

 - A candidate shall satisfy the requirements for the degree within eight years of admission to the programme.

 Withdrawal from the Programme

 - A candidate whose results are not satisfactory after the first year of study (or equivalent in part-time study) may be required to withdraw from the programme.